bluesky-social/atproto-website/content/lexicons/atproto-com.md

 Parameters:

-- `nameOrDid` Required string.
+- `user` Required string.
 The username or DID of the repo.

 Output: